Mercabarna (Barcelona Metro)

-Mercabarna is a Barcelona Metro station, located in the Mercabarna market complex of the Zona Franca in the Sants-Montjuïc district of Barcelona.
+Mercabarna (/ca/) is a Barcelona Metro station, located in the Mercabarna market complex of the Zona Franca in the Sants-Montjuïc district of Barcelona.
 The station is served by line L9.

 The station is located underneath the western approach to the Mercabarna market, with its only entrance provided by a staircase and elevator at the intersection of Carrer K and the Carrer Transversal 6, with a ticket office below ground.
 The two 108 m long side platforms are at a lower level.

-The station was opened in 2016, at the time of the extension of line L9 from Zona Universitaria station to Aeroport T1 station.
+The station was opened in 2016, at the time of the extension of line L9 from Zona Universitària station to Aeroport T1 station.